barbenhamou/NetflixProject/README.md

 ### Running our tests
 We wrote some tests for the project.

-To run the project's tests, run this:
+To run the tests, run these two commands:
 ```bash
 docker build -f Dockerfile.tests -t tests .
 docker run tests